-Health care services (Utilization management and care management)
+Health Care Services (Utilization Management and Care Management)

-Providers are required to participate in and comply with Molina's utilization management and care management programs, including all policies and procedures regarding Molina's facility admission, prior authorization, concurrent and medical necessity review determination, and ICT procedures.
+Providers are required to participate in and comply with Molina's utilization management and care management programs, including all policies and procedures regarding Molina's facility admission, prior authorization, concurrent and medical necessity review determination and ICT procedures.
 Providers will also cooperate with Molina in audits to identify, confirm and/or assess utilization levels of covered services.

-Utilization management
+Utilization Management

-The purpose of the Molina utilization management program is to support optimal use of health care services and supports for the evaluation, treatment, and integration of medical, dental, and behavioral health conditions.
+The purpose of the Molina utilization management program is to support optimal use of health care services and supports for the evaluation, treatment and integration of medical, dental and behavioral health conditions.
 The Molina utilization management and care management teams collaborate to ensure seamless, timely and accurate care and service authorization processes.

 The program meets its objectives in part by conducting prospective, concurrent, retrospective and discharge planning review of services rendered to its members.
-The utilization department monitors quality, continuity, and coordination of care as well as overutilization/underutilization and medical necessity of services.
-High-risk/high-cost cases are followed closely by the HCS staff to ensure that the most cost-effective services are identified, coordinated, implemented, and evaluated on a continual basis.
-Services provided are not less than the amount, duration and scope for the same services delivered to fee-for-service (FFS) Medicaid members.
-Medically necessary services are not more restrictive than used in the state-defined program.
+The utilization department monitors quality, continuity and coordination of care as well as overutilization/underutilization and medical necessity of services.
+High risk/high cost cases are followed closely by the HCS staff to ensure that the most cost-effective services are identified, coordinated, implemented and evaluated on a continual basis.
+Services provided aren't less than the amount, duration and scope for the same services delivered to fee-for-service (FFS) Medicaid members.
+Medically necessary services aren't more restrictive than used in the state-defined program.
 Molina makes the utilization management criteria available in writing, by mail, or fax for providers and members or members.
-Molina supports continuity and coordination of care for physical, dental, and behavioral health providers.
+Molina supports continuity and coordination of care for physical, dental and behavioral health providers.